LakeinLove/Mage-The-Awakening/Lexicon/Combat/Healing.md

 - Combat
 ---

 _Characters need time to heal once they’ve been beaten to a pulp.
-Mages can speed healing times, and even close wounds with a single spell given enough mastery of the Arcana, but absent any supernatural effects recovery takes time._
+Mages can speed healing times, and even close wounds with a single spell given enough mastery of the [[Arcanum|Arcana]], but absent any supernatural effects recovery takes time._

 ---